ahma2860/Fake_Real_News_headline_classification/README.md

 2. Run the cells sequentially to preprocess data, train models, and evaluate results.

 ## Results
-The best model achieved an accuracy of **X%** with detailed metrics documented in the notebook.
+The best model achieved an accuracy of **64%** with detailed metrics documented in the notebook.

-## Contributing
-Contributions are welcome!
-Fork the repository, make changes, and submit a pull request.
-"""

-# Write the content to README.md
-with open("README.md", "w") as readme_file:
-    readme_file.write(readme_content)

-print("README.md file generated successfully.")